boomcan90/Uniswap-v2/README.md

     Within this output, we want to take note of the following:

     1. UniswapV2Factory Contract Address
-    2. UniswapV2ERC20 Contract Address
-    3. CMUToken Contract Address
+    2. CMUToken Contract Address
-    4. TartanToken Contract Address
+    3. TartanToken Contract Address

    As a part of this, we are deploying the Factory and it's requirements - one of them being the [UniswapV2Pair.sol](core/contracts/UniswapV2Pair.sol) contract.
 This defines the way that an arbitrary ERC20 token can be transferred for another arbitrary ERC20 token.